modernweb-dev/web/packages/test-runner/README.md

 Web test runner looks for a configuration file in the current working directory called `web-test-runner.config`.

 The file extension can be `.js`, `.cjs` or `.mjs`.
-A `.js` file will be loaded as an es module or common js module based on the node js package type of your project.
+A `.js` file will be loaded as an es module or common js module based on your version of node, and the package type of your project.

 <details>
 <summary>View example</summary>